This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 The most support I receive is from working together with an Endocrinologist to adjust insulin.

-I started with Pork Insulin back in the 1960’s (NPH and Regular) then on to Humulin and currently on Humalog since 2002.
+I started with Pork Insulin back in the 1960s (NPH and Regular), then moved on to Humulin, and have been on Humalog since 2002.

-The changes over the past years since my diagnosis have been all positive, going from only urine testing for sugar levels to blood glucose testing with a meter.
+The changes over the past years since my diagnosis have been all positive.
+I went from only urine testing for sugar levels to blood glucose testing with a meter.
 The best part was getting off injections and using an insulin pump since 2002.
 It made diabetes care so much easier.

 I manage my diabetes very well, although had my pitfalls over the years.
 My current A1C is 7.0, although I know that could be better controlled.